SPARC-FAIR-Codeathon/2025-team-D/tutorials/tutorial-5.md

 # Tutorial 5: Creating and testing plugins using the local development environment

 ## Summary

-Brief description of what this tutorial covers and its purpose.
-For example:
-This tutorial guides you through creating and testing plugins using the SPARC `sparc-plugins` cloud-based development environment.
+This tutorial demonstrates how to create and test plugins using the local development environment.
+This includes functionality for loading data from locally stored SDS datasets.

 ---